 What are the Political groups?

-MEPs sit in groups according to their political affiliation.
+Members of the European Parliament sit in political groups.
 There are currently 7 political groups in the European Parliament.

 - EPP – Group of the European People’s Party

 - S&D – Group of the Progressive Alliance of Socialists and Democrats

 - Greens/EFA – Group of the Greens/European Free Alliance

 - ID – Identity and Democracy Group